The meaning of unusual colors, in roses.

 Black Rose Meaning

 Black roses are another color that is not found in nature.
-Natural roses that are called “black” are actually a very dark red or purple color.
+Natural roses that are called “black” are a very dark red or purple color.
 True black roses can only be obtained through dyeing.
 Black roses symbolize death, rebirth, and goodbye.

 Black Roses occasions